shenhuiying2017/azure-docs.es-es/articles/dns/dns-import-export.md

 <properties
-   pageTitle="Importación y exportación de un archivo de zona de dominio en DNS de Azure mediante la CLI | Microsoft Azure" description="Más información sobre cómo importar y exportar un archivo de zona DNS en DNS de Azure mediante la CLI de Azure" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Import and export a domain zone file to Azure DNS using CLI| Microsoft Azure" description="Learn how to import and export a DNS zone file to Azure DNS by using Azure CLI" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>